 3. Synopsys Coverity

-- Also, the tool offers a centralized aggregated risk profile of entire application portfolios, while APIs allow for exporting the results to other risk reporting tools.
+• Centralized Risk Profile: Offers a centralized aggregated risk profile of entire application portfolios, with APIs for exporting results to other risk reporting tools.

-- Developers can filter identified vulnerabilities by category, prioritize vulnerabilities based on their criticality, and manage security policy compliance across teams and projects.
+• Vulnerability Management: Developers can filter identified vulnerabilities, prioritize based on criticality, and manage security policy compliance across teams and projects.

 Why do we recommend it?